Gradient Inversion Attack on Graph Neural Networks

 \subsection{Attack Mechanisms}

-In this section, GLG is introduced to attack a GNN framework and steal private user data using the leaked gradients in a federated graph learning setting.
-Specifically, given the gradients of the model from a client for the $i$-th data sample $\nabla_{\mathbf{W}}\mathcal{L}_{c,i}$, the goal is to recover the input graph data sample that was fed to the model.
+In this section, GLG is introduced to attack a GNN framework and steal private user data using the gradients in a federated graph learning setting.
+Specifically, given the gradients of the model from a client for the $i$-th data sample $\nabla_{\mathbf{W}}\mathcal{L}_{c,i}$, the goal is to reconstruct the input graph data sample that was fed to the model.
 For simplicity, we denote $\nabla_{\mathbf{W}}\mathcal{L}_{c,i}$ as $\nabla_{\mathbf{W}}\mathcal{L}$ for the graph classification task, and as $\nabla_{\mathbf{W}}\mathcal{L}_v$ for the node classification task.
-In \cite{dlg}, the input data to a model is recovered by matching the dummy gradients with the leaked gradients.
+In \citet{dlg}, the input data to a model is reconstructed by matching the dummy gradients with the gradients.
 The dummy gradients are obtained by feeding dummy input data to the model.
-Given the gradients at a certain time step as $\nabla_{\mathbf{W}}\mathcal{L}$, the input data is recovered by minimizing the following objective function
+Given the gradients at a certain time step as $\nabla_{\mathbf{W}}\mathcal{L}$, the input data is reconstructed by minimizing the following objective function

 Here $\nabla_{\mathbf{W}}\hat{\mathcal{L}}$ is the gradient of the loss obtained from the dummy input data.
-In \cite{inverting} the cosine loss optimization function is used instead of the $\ell_2$ loss in \eqref{l2loss}.
+In \citet{inverting} the cosine loss optimization function is used instead of the $\ell_2$ loss in \eqref{l2loss}.
 Specifically, the objective is to minimize the cosine loss between the actual gradients shared by a client and the gradients obtained from dummy input data